-Failure Analysis – the Basics
+Failure Analysis – The Basics

 Although forensic investigations may appear to look easy – they typically are not.
 Quite often, failures occur due a number of variables.
 A few variables (such as corrosion) may be evident, while others may require deeper investigation.

-Tools that are often used in a forensic investigation include: Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD), Scanning Electron Microscopy (SEM) — potentially with Energy Dispersive Spectroscopy (EDS) for metallurgical assessments, and fundamental engineering principals & concepts.
+Tools that are often used in a forensic investigation include: Finite Element Analysis (FEA), Computational Fluid Dynamics (CFD), Scanning Electron Microscopy (SEM) — potentially with Energy Dispersive Spectroscopy (EDS) for Metallurgical Assessments, and fundamental engineering principals & concepts.

 In performing any type of component assessment, standardized criteria is required – including material requirements (found in Codes and Standards), Customer Specifications and other applicable documents such as Purchase Orders and Contracts.

 Once a failure analysis is completed, the next step is determining how to prevent future occurrences.
-Such actions may include: design modifications, applying alternate materials, changes in fabrication techniques & operating parameters.
+Such actions may include: design modifications, applying alternate materials, and changes in fabrication techniques & operating parameters.

 The negative aspects of a failure should not overshadow the valuable lessons that can be learned.
 By analyzing, understanding, and addressing the cause(s) – the engineer learns how to ensure there are no future failures.